 Phaon crescent on frogfruit (Phyla nodiflora).
 Photo by Mary Keim.

-Maypop (Passiflora incarnata), a vine native to Texas Gulf coast.
+Purple passionflower (Passiflora incarnata), native to Texas Gulf coast.

 Our Rates Weeding and re-mulching a typical Houston 9000 square foot property with a few small beds both in front and in back takes our crew about one day and costs around $400.
 The final cost, though, will be determined by the number of beds and severity of weeds.
 We provide a general estimate before scheduling services.